aws-contrib/aurora/internal/database/ent/README.md

     ExecUpsertRevision(ctx context.Context, arg *ExecUpsertRevisionParams) error
     // Retrieves a row from the table 'sys.jobs' with option ':one' GetJob(ctx context.Context, arg *GetJobParams) (*Job, error)
+    // Retrieves a row from the table 'aurora_schema_locks' with option ':one' GetLock(ctx context.Context, arg *GetLockParams) (*Lock, error)
     // Retrieves a row from the table 'aurora_schema_revisions' with option ':one' GetRevision(ctx context.Context, arg *GetRevisionParams) (*Revision, error)
     // Inserts a row into the table 'sys.jobs' with option ':one' InsertJob(ctx context.Context, arg *InsertJobParams) (*Job, error)
+    // Inserts a row into the table 'aurora_schema_locks' with option ':one' InsertLock(ctx context.Context, arg *InsertLockParams) (*Lock, error)
     // Inserts a row into the table 'aurora_schema_revisions' with option ':one' InsertRevision(ctx context.Context, arg *InsertRevisionParams) (*Revision, error)
     // Retrieves a list of rows from the table 'aurora_schema_revisions' with option ':many'